 The Wii U GamePad features a touch screen along with button and stick inputs in line with with other controllers.
 This combination allows games to be augmented with real-time data displayed on the controller while the primary action occurs on the big-screen.
 The GamePad will function similar to the bottom screen on Nintendo's DS system, displaying information such as inventory systems or maps but also allowing for touch or stylus based gameplay input.
 The Wii U will allow using the GamePad screen as a primary display, so that other content can be viewed on the TV.
 There was some indication that this manner of screen swapping could even be taken a step further, giving split-screen players their own dedicated view, for example.
 The possibilities for so-called asymmetric multiplayer/co-op are a major part of the system's design.

 The original prototype of the controller shown during E3 2011 incorporated two analog Circle Pads.
-These circle pads were not clickable and they were aligned vertical symmetrical directly above the D-Pad and face buttons on each side of the controller.
+These circle pads were not clickable and they were aligned vertically symmetrical directly above the D-Pad and face buttons on each side of the controller.
 The backside was flat except for a horizontal ridge that allowed the controller to be placed on flat surfaces at an angle and also housed the digital ZL/ZR triggers.
-The prototype had neither a dedicated TV-button nor an NFC reader/writer.
+The prototype neither featured the TV-button nor any NFC capabilities.

 Revised Wii U GamePad Leak

-This leak cleared up speculation based on leaked patents that showed these changes (and more) months earlier but was erroneously believed to be an older design than the one shown at E3 2011.
+This leak cleared up speculation based on previously discovered patents showing these changes (and more) months earlier but was falsely believed to be an older design than the one shown at E3 2011.
 The patent also showed added grips to the bottom and a wider form factor.
-Rumors also suggested the implementation of analog triggers but the units available on the E3 2012 show floor did actually not have analog but digital triggers on both the Pro controller and the GamePad.

 The controller includes a Power button, Home button, +Control Pad, A/B/X/Y buttons, digital L/R buttons and digital ZL/ZR buttons, two clickable analog sticks, a TV-Control Button and an NFC reader/writer.
 It also includes a built-in accelerometer, gyroscope and geomagnetic sensor, rumble support, a front-facing camera, microphone, stereo speakers, a sensor strip and a stylus.
 It also includes a 6.2-inch, 16:9 aspect ratio resistive LCD touch screen (does not support multi touch).

 Nintendo president Satoru Iwata was quick to point out that the controller device was “not designed to be a portable video game machine, even though it shares some of the characteristics.”
-Killing the idea that the controller could be used as a legitimate portable gaming tablet (like Apple's iPad) which everybody was quick to compare to.
-This becomes especially clear when you realize that none of the game play is rendered on the controller itself.
+Killing the idea that the controller could be used as a legitimate portable gaming tablet (like Apple's iPad) which everybody was quick to compare it to.
+This becomes especially clear when one considers that none of the gameplay is rendered on the controller hardware itself.

 Wii U Pro Controller